RoboticArts/ros_imu_bno055/README.md

 # ros_imu_bno055

-**Autor**: Robert Vasquez Zavaleta
+**Author**: Robert Vasquez Zavaleta

 *Robotic Arts, All Rights Reserved 2020*

 Software License Agreement (BSD License)

 **Description**: ROS driver for the BNO055 IMU using serial communication.
-Also allows configuration and calibration of the IMU
+Also it allows the configuration and calibration of the IMU

 ## Overview